musnit/castle-client/mobile/README.md

 - `./run_android`

 Once you have the app running, shake the device to open the React Native developer menu and select 'Enable Live Reload'.
 Then, you should be able to modify any of the files under 'js/' and save to trigger a reload of the app that picks up your changes!

+## Getting a release build on your device (without releasing)

+- For iOS, attach to Xcode and run Cmd+I (instrument).
+You can ignore the actual instrumentation dialog that appears after the build finishes.

 ## Changing dependencies